Drupal Text Formats Deep Dive

 2. Create a new text format, one with limited WYSIWYG features, that allows people to only use text, bold text, and lists.
 (Coming soon)

-3. We will look at how we can set one or all of the available text formats on a text area, which includes being about to set a default text format.
+3. We will look at how we can set one or all of the available text formats on a text area, which includes being able to set a default text format.
 This can be done on a text area by text area case but does need an extra module or code to do so.
 (Coming soon)

 4. Adding custom styles to element in CKEditor.